Skip to main content

 Create the key

-Click Create.The API key created dialog showing the API key value and a copy buttonThe API Key value is displayed once at creation.
+Click Create API Key.The API key created dialog showing the API key value and a copy buttonThe API key value is displayed once at creation.
 Copy it before closing.
 You will not be able to retrieve it again.

 Store your API key in an environment variable or a secrets manager.
 Never hardcode it in your source code or commit it to version control.